Goodstead is a working farm. The name is Old Norse: goðrstaðr. A place of fit.

 The land is coulee, bush, and steep hills.
 It is not cleared or remade.
 Highland cattle fit what is present.
 Grazing follows contour, season, and response.

 In summer, cattle move daily behind a single hot wire.
 In winter, hay is unrolled on pasture.
-No grain.
-No reseeding.
-No fertilization.

 The cattle are handled in the field.
 They come when called.